Introduction to ORDER BY in MySQL

 - TCL (Transaction Control Language)

 DQL is used for data retrieval purposes by using the SELECT command.
-With SELECT, we use many clauses for filtering out or for getting structural data.
-ORDER BY is one of the clauses used to sort out data in either ascending or descending order.
+With SELECT, we use many clauses to filter out or get structural data.
+ORDER BY is one of the clauses used to sort data in ascending or descending order.

 Syntax:

-We are used to sort both numeric and string values either in ascending or descending manner.
-But by default, it sorts in ascending manner.
-If we want to descend, then we need to specify it after using the ORDER BY clause.
+We are used to sorting numeric and string values in ascending or descending manner.
+But by default, it sorts in an ascending way.
+If we want to descend, we need to specify it after using the ORDER BY clause.

 Code: